mobxjs/mobx/docs/refguide/api.md

 **Note:** the _effect-function_ (second argument) is actually optional.
 If no effect-function is provided, it will return a cancelable promise (i.e. having a `cancel()` method on the promise)

 `when` returns a disposer to prematurely cancel the whole thing.

+If no effect function is passed to `when`, it will return a promise that can be awaited until the condition settles.

 [&laquo;details&raquo;](when.md).